Trump threatens 25% tariffs on EU, claims bloc was formed to ‘screw’ US

 “It’ll be 25 percent, generally speaking,” Trump told reporters.
 “And that’ll be on cars and all other things.”

-Returning to his regular talking point that the US is treated unfairly in trade, Trump claimed that the 27-member union does not accept US cars and farm products while the US takes “everything from them.”
+Returning to his regular talking point that the US is treated unfairly in trade, Trump claimed that the 27-member union does not accept US cars and farm products while the US takes “everything from them”.

 The EU currently imposes a 10 percent tariff on US vehicle imports, which is four times the tariff applied by the US to European passenger car imports.

-The US, however, applies a 25 percent tariff to imported pickup trucks.
+The US, however, applies a 25 percent tariff to imported pick-up trucks.

 “Look, let’s be honest, the European Union was formed in order to screw the United States,” Trump said.